Maitland's tasting feast at The Levee

 Visitors chose from food stalls like Dos Churros, Sofrito Paella and Choux Patisserie, or explored wine with the likes of Greenway Wines, Parched Crow Wines and Hungerford Hill Estate.

 Pop Up Eateries

-For all you green thumbs out there, a range of Garden Demonstrations were happening over the weekend of 21 and 22 May.
-The demonstrations provided learning about how to make your backyard more self sufficient and explore the many practical ways to get a backyard thriving with food, herbs, and flowers using organic and permaculture techniques.
+For all you green thumbs out there, a range of Garden Demonstrations happened on Sunday.
+The demonstrations taught visitors how to make their backyard more self sufficient and explore the many practical ways to get a backyard thriving with food, herbs, and flowers using organic and permaculture techniques.

 With over 30 talented musicians and performers from Maitland and the region, Maitland Taste was a haven for live music lovers.

 Maitland Taste was the perfect place to enjoy a day out with the whole family, with a range of fun and engaging activities for kids of all ages.